colejarczyk/doc/api/store.rst

 .. note::

     The *eyJhbGciOiJSUzI1NiIsInR5cCI6...* authorization token is an example value.
-    Your value can be different.
+    Your value may be different.
 Read more about Authorization :doc:`here </api/authorization>`.

 .. note::

-    Translatable fields (name, short description etc.) are returned in given locale.
+    Translatable fields (name, short description, etc.) are returned in the given locale.

 .. note::

     The *cbc362ae-aa53-46d2-bc98-422ab249ac0b* id is an example value.
-Your value can be different.
+Your value may be different.
-    Check in the list of all admin users if you are not sure which id should be used.
+    Check the list of all admin users if you are not sure which id should be used.

 Example Response
 ^^^^^^^^^^^^^^^^^^